 Comcast Corp.
-(CMCSA)’s NBC Universal named Savannah Guthrie as Matt Lauer’s new co-anchor of the “Today” show, a day after Ann Curry’s departure.
+(CMCSA:US)’s NBC Universal named Savannah Guthrie as Matt Lauer’s new co-anchor of the “Today” show, a day after Ann Curry’s departure.

 The appointment is effective immediately, according to the announcement today from NBC News President Steve Capus.

 Guthrie, 40, joined “Today” in June 2011 as chief legal correspondent and co-host of the show’s third hour.
 She replaces Curry, who announced she was leaving the show yesterday after NBC’s ratings lead over competitors including ABC’s “Good Morning America” has dwindled this year.